nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 3. Definition of distance function (D), spatial location (P), and structure (S)
 ---------------
-Once our grid is set we can define our basic distance function (D) that is the minimal distances of every point P to nearest neighbours (K) in structure S. In the illustration below, we show the how the minimal distance is defined to S1 which contains P and S2 which doesn't contain P.
+Once our grid is set we can define our basic distance function (D) that is the minimal distances of every point P to nearest neighbours (K) in structure S. In the illustration below, we show how the minimal distance is defined to S1 which contains P and S2 which doesn't contain P.

 .. image:: images/D_definition.png
    :width: 100%